News

 Consumers are increasingly recognizing the benefit of a more tailored approach to their health and wellness.
 This has led to a greater interest in the development of personalized nutrition solutions to positively affect health outcomes.
 Dr Nate Matusheski, Lead Scientist Personalized Nutrition at dsm-firmenich, discusses what the new guiding principles mean for companies developing personalized nutrition solutions.

-Personalized Nutrition Innovation services Industry News
+Personalized nutrition Innovation services Industry News

 print